Macron to show off Euro defence cooperation at Paris parade - Journal du Cameroun

 – ‘Ultra-precise timing’ –

-For Britain’s May, the parade will be one of her last major engagements before stepping down as prime minister after failing in her stated goal to implement Brexit.
+For Britain’s May, the parade will be one of her last major engagements before stepping down as prime minister.

 The demeanour of Merkel, who is battling to keep her grand coalition together at home, will again be under scrutiny after she suffered three episodes of shaking at official events in recent weeks.